openstack/nova/doc/source/admin/security-groups.rst

 security group denies all incoming traffic and allows only outgoing traffic to your instance.

-By default, security groups (and their quota) are managed by the :neutron-doc:`Neutron networking service </admin/archives/adv-features.html#security-groups>`.
+Security groups (and their quota) are managed by :neutron-doc:`Neutron, the networking service </admin/archives/adv-features.html#security-groups>`.

 Working with security groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~